Working with the French Army

 We took the gun to his tent.
 Later, his team leader saw it and said hell no. The sniper was disappointed.
 We both knew he could have carried that much weight.

 As it turned out, the team leader made the right call.
 During that mission, we were caught on a mountaintop by a surprise hailstorm that killed three French troops.
 That mission was the most physically brutal experience I’ve ever had, and even though I was carrying a light load I was barely able to keep up.
-But I didn’t see a single French Marine struggle to make the hike up the mountain, or struggle back down after the storm, or fall back during the long walk out of the valley.
-I didn’t even see any of them fall back when we were ordered back into the valley and back up the mountain.
+But I didn’t see a single French Marine struggle to make the hike up the mountain, or struggle down after the storm, or fall out during the long walk out of the valley.
+I didn’t even see any of them fall back when we were ordered back into the valley and up the mountain again.
 (See my blog post, “Even God hates us” for the full story.)

 From battalion level down, the French were easy to work with and seemed proud to serve alongside Americans.
 One thing that impressed me immensely was that many of the Mountain Troops wore American combat patches, especially 82nd Airborne and 101st Airmobile.
 Many French troops were madly in love with our weapons, and jumped at the opportunity to train with us.